 Troubled Chinese developer told to demolish resort

-A troubled Chinese real estate developer that is struggling with $310 billion in debt has suffered a new blow after it was ordered to demolish a 39-building resort complex
+Evergrande Group has been ordered to demolish a 39-building resort complex in a further blow to the finances of the debt-ridden property developer.

-A troubled Chinese real estate developer that is struggling with $310 billion in debt announced Tuesday it has been ordered to demolish a 39-building resort complex in a new blow to its finances.
+A troubled Chinese real estate developer that is struggling with 310 billion US dollars (£229 billion) in debt has announced that it has been ordered to demolish a 39-building resort complex, in a new blow to its finances.

-Evergrande Group gave no explanation, but news reports said the government of Danzhou, a city on the southern island province of Hainan found it was improperly built and violated urban planning law.
+Evergrande Group gave no explanation, but news reports said the government of Danzhou, a city on the southern island province of Hainan found that the complex was improperly built and violated urban planning law.

-Evergrande's struggle to comply with tighter official restrictions on use of borrowed money by China's real estate industry have prompted fears of a possible default and financial crisis.
+Evergrande’s struggle to comply with tighter official restrictions on the use of borrowed money by China’s real estate industry has prompted fears of a possible default and financial crisis.
 Chinese regulators have tried to reassure investors that any potential impact on financial markets can be contained.

 The company gave no indication of the possible loss from the demolition of the buildings on Ocean Flower Island.
-It said other buildings on the island weren't affected by the order.
+It said other buildings on the island were not affected by the order.

 Evergrande, the global real estate industry’s most-heavily-indebted developer, warned last month it might run out of cash to keep up with debt payments and other obligations.

-The company says it has 2.3 trillion yuan ($350 billion) in assets and 2 trillion yuan ($310 billion in debt), but it has struggled to sell assets fast enough to keep up payments to bondholders.
-Construction of some projects was temporarily suspended after contractors complained they weren't being paid.
+The company says it has 2.3 trillion yuan (£258 billion) in assets and 2 trillion yuan (£229 billion) in debt, but it has struggled to sell assets fast enough to keep up payments to bondholders.
+Construction of some projects was temporarily suspended after contractors complained they were not being paid.

-Tuesday's announcement said buyers in 20210 signed contracts to purchase property worth a total of 442 billion yuan ($70 billion).
+Tuesday’s announcement said buyers in 2021 had signed contracts to purchase property worth a total of 442 billion yuan (£52 billion).

-Beijing tightened restrictions on developers last year in a campaign to rein in surging corporate debt that is seen as a threat to economic stability.
+Beijing tightened restrictions on developers last year in a campaign to rein in surging corporate debt, which is seen as a threat to economic stability.
 The ruling Communist Party has made reducing financial risk a priority since 2018.

-The Danzhou government's order said Evergrande’s project violated a national urban planning law.
-It said the government will organize demolition if the company fails to act.
+The Danzhou government’s order said Evergrande’s project violated a national urban planning law.
+It said the government will organise demolition if the company fails to act.

 Register for free to continue reading